-If your (or your dependent's) insurance coverage ends and you don't qualify for the disability continuation just described, you may be able to convert your group life coverage to an individual policy of whole life insurance by submitting a completed application and the required premium to BCBSIL within 31 days after the date your coverage under the Plan ends.
-Even if you decide to elect COBRA for your health benefits, the 31-day deadline for life insurance applies to you.
+If your (or your dependent's) insurance coverage ends, you may be able to convert your group life coverage to an individual policy of whole life insurance by submitting a completed application and the required premium to BCBSIL within 31 days after the date your coverage under the Plan ends.

 Premiums for converted coverage are based on your age and the amount of insurance you select.
 Conversion coverage becomes effective on the day following the 31-day period during which you could apply for conversion if you pay the required premium before then.
-If you think you might want to convert your group life insurance to an individual policy you pay for yourself, go to www.uhh.org/conversion to get the "Application to Convert Group Life Insurance" form.
-You can also get the form by calling Member Services.
 For more information about conversion coverage, contact BCBSIL.